 However, there are other purposes as well.
 For example, a self-introduction speech can also be used to:

-- Build rapport with the audience: By introducing yourself and sharing a little bit about your background, you can start to build a rapport with the audience.
-This is especially important if you’re going to be giving a presentation or working with them in some capacity.
+- Build rapport with the audience: By introducing yourself and sharing a little bit about your background, you can build a rapport with the audience.
+This is especially important if you’re giving a presentation or working with them in some capacity.

 - Establish credibility: If you’re going to be asking the audience to do something or believe what you’re saying, it’s important to first establish your credibility.
 A self-introduction speech can be a good way to do this.